Dental8 min read

 Consultation conversion toolYesLess so — it arrives too late

-Chairside smile preview software is a consultation conversion tool.
-It belongs at the beginning of the patient journey, not after hours of clinical preparation.
-For the majority of cosmetic cases — veneers, whitening, bonding, smile makeovers — chairside software is faster, more affordable, and more effective at moving patients from enquiry to booking.
+Chairside software solves a different problem: it's a consultation conversion tool, meant to sit at the very beginning of the patient journey rather than after hours of clinical preparation.
+For the majority of cosmetic cases — veneers, whitening, bonding, smile makeovers — chairside software is faster, cheaper to run per case, and simply better positioned to move a patient from inquiry to booking, because it does its job before the patient has had time to walk out and lose momentum.

 How to use smile preview software in a live consultation

 Step 1: Take the photo first.
-Do this at the start of the consultation — before any clinical assessment, before discussion of price, before presenting a treatment plan.
-A natural smile photo in consistent lighting takes 30 seconds.
+Before any clinical assessment, before price comes up, before a treatment plan gets presented.
+A natural smile photo under consistent lighting takes about thirty seconds and sets the baseline everything else compares against.

-Step 3: Show the result, then be quiet.
-Most patient reactions to seeing their own transformation preview are immediate and emotional.
-Give the patient a moment to take it in before explaining anything.
+Step 3: Show the result, then stop talking.
+The reaction to seeing your own face transformed is immediate and it's emotional.
+Let the patient sit with it for a moment before you start explaining the clinical detail.

 How Makeover works as chairside preview software

-Makeover is built specifically to work as a chairside smile preview tool for dental and aesthetic practices.
-Here is how it fits into a live consultation:
+Makeover is built as a chairside smile preview tool for dental and aesthetic practices, not a pre-consultation design service.
+Here's how it sits inside a live appointment:

-• Select: Choose the treatment type — whitening, veneers, smile makeover, bonding, bridge simulation
+• Select — choose the treatment type: whitening, veneers, smile makeover, bonding, or bridge simulation

-• Share: Email or share the image directly to the patient's phone before they leave
+• Share — send the image to the patient's phone or inbox before they leave

-1. Photo firstFirst 2 minutesTake a natural smile photo before any clinical discussionCreates the baseline; patient is relaxed before they know what the photo is for
+1. Photo firstFirst 2 minutesTake a natural smile photo before any clinical discussionSets the baseline while the patient is relaxed, before they know what the photo is for

-2. ListenMinutes 2–5Ask one open question: "What would you most like to change about your smile?"Identifies the patient's own priority — do not assume
+2. ListenMinutes 2–5Ask one open question: "What would you most like to change about your smile?"Surfaces the patient's own priority instead of assuming what bothers them

-3. PreviewMinute 5Generate and show the chairside preview while the treatment concern is freshMaximum emotional impact when the solution directly addresses what the patient just said
+3. PreviewMinute 5Generate and show the chairside preview while the concern is still freshThe emotional impact is highest when the result directly answers what the patient just said

-4. Plan and quoteMinutes 6–15Walk through treatment options with the preview on screenPreview reduces price resistance — the patient is comparing cost to a result they have already seen
+4. Plan and quoteMinutes 6–15Walk through treatment options with the preview still on screenThe patient is now weighing cost against a result they've already seen, not an abstraction

-5. Share before leavingEnd of appointmentSend preview image to patient's phone or emailEnsures the decision-making conversation at home includes the preview, not just a memory of a verbal pitch
+5. Share before leavingEnd of appointmentSend the preview image to the patient's phone or emailKeeps the preview in the decision-making conversation that happens at home, not just a memory of what was said in the room

 Frequently asked questions